(Corrects Space Shuttle name in ninth paragraph of story published Feb. 26.)

 U.S. District Judge Carl Barbier in New Orleans will decide who is liable for damages tied to the largest offshore spill in U.S. history and whether BP, Transocean or other companies that worked on the project were grossly negligent in their handling of the rig and well.
 His ruling on that issue will affect how much each company may have to pay.

 The April 20 explosion aboard the Deepwater Horizon drilling rig killed 11 workers and sent more than 4 million barrels of oil spewing into the Gulf.
-The accident sparked hundreds of lawsuits against London-based BP, Vernier, Switzerland-based Transocean Ltd. (RIG), owner of the rig, and Houston-based Halliburton Co.
-(HAL), which handled cement work on the well.
+The accident sparked hundreds of lawsuits against London-based BP, Vernier, Switzerland-based Transocean Ltd. (RIG:US), owner of the rig, and Houston-based Halliburton Co.
+(HAL:US), which handled cement work on the well.

 For BP, the well’s owner, a finding of gross negligence would mean the company is liable to the U.S. for as much as $17.6 billion in Clean Water Act fines, as well as unspecified punitive damages to claimants who weren’t part of the $8.5 billion settlement the company reached last year.
 For Transocean and Halliburton, a gross negligence finding would mean they could be held liable for punitive damages.